-Clarify Issues Brought up by Negative Reviewers on Riverstone Audio Record-Level VTF Gauge
+Clarify Issues Brought up by a Reviewer of Riverstone Audio's Record-Level VTF Gauge

-We recently took action against multiple (actually, quite a few) dishonest sellers for IP infringement on our VTG gauge.
-As a result, we recently received several negative reviews for almost all Riverstone Audio's best selling products on our Amazon Store.
-This is the typical response from these types of seller's who use websites such as facebook to purchase fake reviews (BBC has a good article about fake negative reviews, link here).
-The fake review attacks specifically focus on quality and design of our products to mislead potential customers.
-We take pride in our products and their design and we stand behind the quality of every units we ship.
-As of December 2020, we have sold over 15000 VTF gauges.
+We recently took action against multiple dishonest individuals for IP infringement of our VTG gauge.
+Shortly afterwards, received several negative reviews for almost all of Riverstone Audio's best selling audio products in our Amazon Store.
+This is the typical response from unscrupulous individuals who use websites such as Facebook to purchase fake reviews (BBC has a good article about fake negative reviews, link here).
+The fake reviews we received specifically focus on the quality and design of our products in a rather underhanded attempt to mislead potential customers.
+Needless to say, as no-nonsense engineers we take pride in our products, and we stand behind the quality of every product we manufacture.
+As of December 2020, we have sold over 15,000 VTF gauges.
 The return rate for all our products is exceedingly low.
-Our products continue to receive excellent reviews on various Audio Forums, Professional Audio Websites and, most importantly, from many satisfied customers using our Amazon store.
-However as a responsible company, and design engineers, we would like to address and clarify several issues the fake reviewers' have brought up.
+Our products continue to receive excellent reviews on various Audio Forums, Professional Audio Websites and, most importantly, from many satisfied customers.
+However as design engineers, we would like to address and clarify several issues the fake reviewers' have brought up.

-1. Regarding the first issue (the reviewer's comment regarding a warped warped cover), let me state that a warped cover is EXTREMELY rare occurrence (based on over 15,000 gauges sold) and we have never had this issue raised before.
-Indeed, we have QC procedures in pace to ensure that VTF gauges are inspected for both function as well as appearance.
+1. Regarding the first issue (the reviewer's comment regarding a warped warped cover), let me state that a warped cover is an EXTREMELY rare occurrence (based on over 15,000 gauges sold).
+Indeed, we have never had this issue raised before.
+We have QC procedures in place to ensure that all VTF gauges are inspected for both function as well as appearance.
 If anyone receives a gauge with any type of cosmetic defect simply contact us for a refund or replacement.

 3. It appears that the reviewer is suggesting that someone could leave a battery in the VTF gauge for extended periods of time.
 This IS NOT a good practice for any electronic device; there is a very real possibility of battery leakage.
 We strongly recommend (as stated in the manual) that the battery be removed when the VTF gauge is not used for extended periods.

 4. Finally, the reviewer suggests a design life of 50 years should be appropriate for a VTF gauge.
-A 50 year design life is unreasonable for any consumer or commercial electronics.
+A 50 year design life is unreasonable for any consumer or commercial electronics in the $30 price range.
 Indeed, there are very few consumer products of any type, except perhaps door knobs, that might last 50 years.